jnsebgosselin/gwhat/docs/create_project.rst

-Creating a Project
+Project Management in GWHAT
 ===============================================

-This document shows how to start a new project in GWHAT with the ``Project manager`` shown in :numref:`demo_create_project`.
+This document shows how to create and open existing project in GWHAT from the `project toolbar` that is located in the upper right corner of the GWHAT window as shown in :numref:`demo_create_project`.

 .. _demo_create_project:
 .. figure:: img/demo_create_project.*